aymanrimah/aymanrimah.github.io/_publications/On the Cauchy problem of dispersive Burgers type equations.md

 ---
 title: "On the Cauchy problem of dispersive Burgers type equations"
 collection: publications
-permalink: /publication/Regularity results on the flow map of periodic dispersive Burgers type equations and the Gravity-Capillary equations
+permalink: /publication/On the Cauchy problem of dispersive Burgers type equations
 pubtype: 'flowregularity'
 venue: 'arXiv preprint'
 date: 2021-01-01